pybricks/pybricksdev/README.md

 command line tool contains a function to generate the required rules.
 Run the
 following:

-    pybricksdev udev | sudo tee /etc/udev/rules.d/99-pybricksdev.rules
+    pipx run pybricksdev udev | sudo tee /etc/udev/rules.d/99-pybricksdev.rules

 ### Library

 To install `pybricksdev` as a library, we highly recommend using a virtual environment for your project.
-Our tool of choice for this is [poetry][poetry]:
+Our tool of choice for this is [poetry]:

     poetry env use python3.8
     poetry add pybricksdev